 If the delivery was uncomplicated and the neonate is alert and healthy, the neonate can be brought to the mother for feeding immediately.
 Successful breastfeeding Breastfeeding (See also Nutrition in Infants.)
-Breast milk is the nutrition of choice.
-The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months and introduction... read more is enhanced by putting the neonate to the breast as soon as possible after delivery.
+Breast milk is the nutrition of choice for young infants.
+The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months... read more is enhanced by putting the neonate to the breast as soon as possible after delivery.
 Spitting mucus after feeding is common (because gastroesophageal smooth muscle is lax) but should subside within 48 hours.
-If spitting mucus or emesis persists past 48 hours or if vomit is bilious, complete evaluation of the upper gastrointestinal (GI) and respiratory tracts is needed to detect congenital GI anomalies Overview of Congenital Gastrointestinal Anomalies Most congenital gastrointestinal (GI) anomalies result in some type of intestinal obstruction, frequently manifesting with feeding difficulties, distention, and emesis at birth or within 1 or... read more .
+If spitting mucus or emesis persists past 48 hours or if vomit is bilious, complete evaluation of the upper gastrointestinal (GI) and respiratory tracts is needed to detect congenital GI anomalies Overview of Congenital Gastrointestinal Anomalies Most congenital gastrointestinal (GI) anomalies present as intestinal obstruction and frequently manifest as feeding difficulties, distention, emesis, and an inability to pass gas and stool... read more .

 Newborns should be fed on demand, typically about 8 to 12 times a day.
 Average intake per feed in the first few days may be only 15 to 30 mL.
 After 48 hours, signs that feeding is adequate include the infant seeming satisfied after each feed, having 6 to 8 wet diapers a day and regular bowel movements, sleeping well, being alert when awake, and gaining weight.